AcenoTecnologia/tuxniffer/README.md

 ## Known Issues

 - Currently, when a pipe connection is closed, all pipes stop and need to be reconnected.
 The workaround is to open again all pipes.
 When a pipe is closed it stops writing to it and stores new packets in the queue, so no data is lost.
+- Pipes cannot be interrupted and reconnected on Windows.
+Currently there is not workaround this issue.
+If a pipe disconnects on Windows it is necessary to start the program over.

 <!-- TOC --><a name="dependencies"></a>
 ## Dependencies